Aadi3003/Sign-Lang-Txl/README.txt

 After making any change, do this on the terminal to upload on GitHub:

+Run the code, so that it saves. pip freeze >> requirements.txt

 git status
 git add .
 git ls-files